 Keesing's Record of World Events

-Lexis-Nexis Academic (now Nexis Uni) through January 2018 when it became nonfunctional and coders transitioned to using Factiva
+Lexis-Nexis Academic (now Nexis Uni) except for several months in 2018 when Nexis Uni became nonfunctional and coders substituted Factiva]

 Pro-Quest Historical Newspaper Databases

 US State Department Library of Congress Country Reports

 Center on Democratic Performance, Election Results Archive, Binghamton University

 Lijphart Elections Archive

 Latin American Election Statistics

 African Elections Database